Lichuan Ye, PhD, RN

 - Ph.D. - University of Pennsylvania School of Nursing

-- B.S.N.; M.S. - Sichuan University West China Medical School
+- B.S.N., M.S. - Sichuan University, West China School of Medicine

 Symptom presentation, daily functioning, and treatment outcomes in sleep disorders; women with obstructive sleep apnea; gender differences in sleep disorders.

 Dr. Ye's research focuses on promoting health through better sleep and better management of sleep disorders.
 In particular, her work aims to improve understanding of obstructive sleep apnea (OSA) clinical presentations to facilitate earlier diagnosis, to improve OSA health outcomes by promoting treatment adherence, and to improve sleep in acute care hospital and on college campus.
 Dr. Ye received her B.S.N. in Nursing and Master's degree in Geriatrics and Internal Medicine from West China School of Medicine Sichuan University in China, and her Ph.D. in nursing from the University of Pennsylvania.
 She is a member of the Sleep Research Society, American Academy of Sleep Medicine, and Sigma Theta Tau Honor Society of Nursing.